 A utility model allows a quicker way to register protection for your invention.
-Therefore, it is an good alternative for inventions which need a faster way of protection against competition.
+Therefore, it is a good alternative for inventions which need a faster way of protection against competition.
 A utility model is also cheaper in terms of fees than a patent.

-A patent and a utility model are equally protective against competition.
+A patent and a utility model are equally protective against the competition.
 However, a utility model is not examined based on its novelty, unless specifically requested and paid.